craftercms/docs/source/site-administrators/studio/content-type-editor-config.rst

 Content Type Editor Config
 ==========================

-The Content Type Editor Config configuration file defines what tools are available iin the Content Type Editor.
+The Content Type Editor Config configuration file defines what tools are available in the Content Type Editor.
-This configuration is unique in that a configuration file exists in the following location of each project: ``SITENAME/config/studio/administration/tools.xml``
+This configuration is unique in that a configuration file exists in the following location of each project: ``SITENAME/config/studio/administration/site-config-tools.xml``

 .. image:: /_static/images/site-admin/configuration-tool-config.png
     :align: center